Содержание

 With the help of wild cards, select certain subsets of the files according to various criteria:

-To list all files with the .html
+To list all files with the .html extension,

 enter